Polynesian tattoo symbols for pain and adversities

 Samoan tattoo symbol: thorns

-Thorns are another common symbol for pain, unsurprisingly given that several tropical plants present long and thick thorns.
+Thorns are a common and obvious symbol for pain, given that many tropical plants have long, thick, and painful spines.

 Marquesan row of flies death symbol